learn-co-curriculum/dsc-intro-to-sets/README.md

 ## Summary

-In this section, you learned about sets, subsets and universal sets.
+In this section, you learned about sets, subsets, and universal sets.
 Next, you were introduced to some elementary set operations such as unions, intersections, and complements.
-After that, all this info was tied together through the inclusion exclusion principle.
+After that, all this information was tied together through the inclusion-exclusion principle.
 Next, you saw how sets translate into Python.
 You'll start exploring this in further detail in the next lab!